Open source on GitHub

 Everything you need.
 Nothing you don't.

-One step in your workflow, fourteen strategies, nine languages, and a clean job summary on every run.
+One step in your workflow, fourteen strategies, twenty-eight languages, and a clean job summary on every run.

 🌍

-Curated word lists across English, Spanish, French, German, Italian, Portuguese, Russian, Arabic, and Chinese — kept up to date in plain text files anyone can audit.
+Curated word lists across 28 languages — English, Spanish, French, German, Italian, Portuguese, Russian, Dutch, Polish, Turkish, Japanese, Korean, Arabic, Chinese, Hindi, and more — kept up to date in plain text files anyone can audit.

 🎨